 It helps writers, illustrators, literary translators, scriptwriters, poets, journalists and others, whose author-related activities make up a substantial amount of their annual income.
-Grants range in value from £500 to £2,000 and are designed to meet immediate need.
+Grants range in value and are designed to meet immediate need.

 In 2020, at the height of the COVID-19 health crisis, we paid out over £1.3 million.

 Click here to donate to the Authors’ Contingency Fund.